lfaucheux/PyLUCCBA/README.md

     >>> np.sum(cba.soco2_diff_flows_traj)
     -10.90041830757967 # tonnes

 On the side of vegetation-related emissions, converting grassland into wheat field generates a loss of carbon since the latter is harvested annually while the former sequestrates carbon on a pertpetual basis.
-Here again, emissions' profiles are clearly different under differentiated or uniform anualization approach, see
+Here again, emissions' profiles are clearly different under differentiated or uniform annualization approach, see

     >>> cba.carbon_and_co2_flows_traj_annualizer.vg_emitting
     True